Fadel Al-Aboud: Formation of the first government

-Trouble broke out in the city of Deir al-Zour after the Ottomans departure on 6 November 1918, where people began looting and stealing from each other across the area, so it was necessary to have a strong authority for protecting the city and its people and that led Al-Hassan who was the mayor to form his first government in the city and asking all tribal leaders in the villages and surrounding districts to support him and pledge allegiance to him.
+Trouble broke out in the city of Deir ez-Zor after the Ottomans' departure on 6 November 1918, where people began looting and stealing from each other across the area, so it was necessary to have a strong authority for protecting the city and its people and that led Al-Hassan who was the mayor to form his first government in the city and asking all tribal leaders in the villages and surrounding districts to support him and pledge allegiance to him.
 One of the priorities of this government was to maintain security and run the city's affairs.
 This government later known as the "government of Haj Fadel."

 The government continued until the arrival of Sharif Nasser, the cousin of Prince Faisal Bin Al-Hussein, on 1 December 1918, and Mari Basha Al-Mallah on 7 December 1918.